Your participation at the Forum will be confirmed, once the process is verified by the organizers.

-The Global e-Mobility Forum will be devoted to presentation of practices which have created opportunities to develop e-mobility programs on various markets.
-The engagement in discussion of high level partners representing governments, regions and cities, international organizations and business circles will contribute to transformation of transportation sector in desired direction and is aimed at sorting out the following issues: the most effective strategies for development of e-mobility, easy access to financial measures and possibilities to generate new resources and communication with the citizens about benefits and challenges from upcoming revolution in transport.
+The Global e-Mobility Forum will provide an opportunity to present and discuss good practices in developing e-mobility programs in various markets.
+Such high level discussion amongst partners representing governments, regions and cities, international organizations and business circles will contribute to transformation of transportation sector in a desired direction.
+My hope is that this exchange will address the following issues: the most effective strategies for development of e-mobility, easy access to financial means and possibilities to generate new resources and communication with the citizens about benefits and challenges related to the upcoming revolution in transport.

 MINISTRY OF THE ENVIRONMENT

 The challenges of reducing emissions and pollution cover all sectors of the economy, including transport.
 The transport sector is responsible for 14% of global greenhouse gas emissions.
 In the perspective of rapid urbanization of many countries of the world and progressive globalization, manifested by the increase in the volume of freight transport, as well as the mobility of people, this will result in an increase in the demand for transport services.
 The challenge of transport emissions is proving increasingly important.
 This trend puts the emphasis on technological and organisational change, steering the world towards electromobility and zero-emission transport.

 Maintaining the current rate of development, including the development of urban agglomerations and megacities, while keeping the current transport model and the dominant types of propulsion and energy sources, is incompatible with the promotion of a sustainable transport model and the reduction of dependence on fossil fuels.